Subdivision-Based Mesh Convolution Networks

 \subsubsection{Input Resolution}

-To examine the robustness of our network to input size, we try different combinations of the base size and subdivision depth of inputs and retrain the network on \emph{Split10}.
-Table~\ref{tab:resolution} suggests that performance varies little.
-Because the remeshing distortion is more observable as the input size decreases, the results also show that our network can capture the global shape and is robust to input distortion.
+To examine the robustness of our network to input size, we tried several combinations of the base size and subdivision depth of inputs and retrained the network on \emph{Split10}.
+Table~\ref{tab:resolution} suggests that performances are quite close.
+Because remeshing distortion is more observable as the input size decreases, the results also show that our network can capture global shape and can tolerate input distortion to some extent.

 However, more input faces lead to a heavier network and more training time.
 On the other hand, if the input size is too small, e.g. a 48-face base mesh with one time subdivision, some categories are quite similar, such as the cats and the dogs.
 In this case, the network cannot distinguish them well.